 This unique and delicious Norwegian Culinary tradition is practiced and enjoyed by "Norskes" in many parts of the world, including in the USA.
 They dig out their special Norwegian potato lefse baking utensils, especially around Christmas time.

 If you are one of the lucky ones to be a guest at my mom's home, she will serve delicious lefse through-out the year.

-The Norwegian Potato Lefse (plural) are made with a rolling pin and formed into thin, round discs.
-They are easy to make and is an appreciated treat not only for Norwegians.
+The Norwegian Potato Lefse (plural) is made with a rolling pin and formed into thin, round discs.
+They are easy to make and are an appreciated treat not only for Norwegians.

 This recipe makes 30 Lefse rounds

 Utensils you will need to make Norwegian Potato Lefse:|

 1/4 cup milk